deNBI/simplevm-user-docs/wiki/simple_vm/customization.md

 ???+ info "Password prompt on inactivity"
     It may happen that, because of inactivity, a prompt for the password of the ubuntu user shows:

     ```
+    denbi
+    ```

+???+ warning "[DEPRECATED] Password prompt on inactivity"
+    It may happen that, because of inactivity, a prompt for the password of the ubuntu user shows:

+    ```
     ogvkyf
     ```
 Now you can work with Apache Guacamole by web browser.

 ![guacamole_resenv](./img/customization/guacamole_resenv.png)